 OPC UA Communication

-OPC UA provides built-in security whether at the server level or embedded on a device directly.
-First, all communication can be encrypted over TLS.
-Different devices/servers support different encryption levels, but when setting up endpoints be sure to choose the signed and encrypted option.
+OPC UA provides built-in security whether at the server level or embedded directly on a device.
+One of the ways that this can be done is to encrypt all communication.
+Different devices/servers support different encryption levels, but when setting up endpoints, be sure to choose the SignAndEncrypt security mode.
 This ensures all data sent over OPC UA will be encrypted.

-Also, when configuring the Ignition OPC Server, on the settings page be sure to uncheck Allow Untrusted Certificates.
-This will require certificates to be added to the trusted list before they can communicate.
+Also, when configuring the Ignition OPC Server, trusting remote certificates is required for all secured inbound and outbound connections.
+Under OPC UA > Security trusted certificates can be imported and quarantined certificates can be marked as trusted.
 Some third-party OPC Servers may require additional steps such as manually adding the client certificate.

 Native Device Communication